Marvellous111/Asy/README.md

 This is a starter NextJS app with Tambo hooked up to get your AI app development started quickly.

+## Please read Asy.md for details on Asy

 ## Get Started

 1. Run `npm create-tambo@latest my-tambo-app` for a new project